prashant-kikani/prashant-kikani.github.io/_posts/2020-11-2-best-quotes-2.markdown

 8.

-> "Don’t burn the whole house just because there’s one cockroach in it." -Unknown
+> "Don't burn the whole house just because there's one cockroach in it." -Unknown

 Comparatively small & insignificant things should not be the reason to break or tear down huge things.
 Sometimes, we need to ignore small things in the pursuit of something big.